 The Bureau of Ocean Energy Management and the Bureau of Safety and Environmental Enforcement are primarily responsible for OCS management – both for mineral exploration and development and renewable energy development.
 Both bureaus are part of the U.S. Department of the Interior.

 Other federal agencies also have a role in regulating aspects associated with energy development on the OCS, including the National Oceanic and Atmospheric Administration, the Environmental Protection Agency, and the Office of Natural Resources Revenue.

 The Secretary of the Interior is responsible for developing and executing a leasing plan.
-The Five Year Outer Continental Shelf Oil and Gas Leasing Plan provides a schedule of oil and gas leases, including the timing, size, and location of proposed leases, over a period of five years.
+The National Outer Continental Shelf Oil and Gas Leasing Program provides a schedule of oil and gas leases, including the timing, size, and location of proposed leases, over a period of five years.
 Development of the plan is typically a two-year process that includes scoping of viable leasing areas and evaluation of environmental concerns.
 There are at least four opportunities for public comment during the process.
 Once the plan is approved, the Bureau of Ocean Energy Management oversees the execution of the lease sales.

 The federal government organizes the OCS into four “planning areas:” Alaska, Atlantic, Gulf of Mexico, and Pacific.

 The Bureau of Ocean Energy Management also oversees development of offshore renewable energy (e.g. wind, wave, current and other technologies).
 In 2009, the U.S. Department of the Interior completed the Final Renewable Energy Framework, which governs how the federal government grants leases, easements, and rights-of-way for renewable energy.
 While much of the energy generated offshore does not derive from the OCS, some technologies, particularly many offshore wind platforms, must be harnessed to the seabed.